NicholasMcKie/shar-mod-creator/README.md

 **Notes**
 - 3DPhoneBoothPreviews will generate a commented template, make sure you read up on the documentation before uncommenting it.
-- XML Hacks are blank templates, these will crash the game unless they have code in them.
-Delete them if you're not using them.
 - Some of the templates have commented code, edit them how you'd like.
 (For further information on hacks, go to https://donutteam.com and visit their documentation (thanks guys!))